-I start this recipe by baking up waffle fries.
-I used Alexa brand and cooked them according to the package directions.
+STEP ONE – I start this recipe by baking up waffle fries.
+I used waffle fries for this recipe and I cooked them according to the package directions.
 You could use your favorite brand or even your favorite fry shape (wedges would be wonderful).
 I thought the waffles fries did a nice job of “holding” all the ingredients.

-While the fries are baking, brown ground beef and lamb in a skillet until crumbled and cooked through.
+STEP TWO – While the fries are baking, brown ground beef and lamb in a skillet until crumbled and cooked through.
 If the lamb has too strong of a flavor, substitute all ground beef or you could use ground pork instead.
+Drain the meat mixture.

 Top the Greek fries with banana peppers, cucumbers, sun-dried tomatoes, garbanzo beans, and even artichoke hearts.

-Keep the Greek fries vegetarian, by sauteing cucumber, squash, garbanzo beans, and peppers, then top the fries as per the original instructions.
+Keep the Greek fries vegetarian, by sauteing zuchinni, squash, garbanzo beans, and peppers, then top the fries as per the original instructions.